-- 2. Permanent Impacts/Mitigation.
-PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit a detailed mitigation program to compensate for all proposed permanent impacts.
+- 1. Wetland/Upland Mitigation.
+PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit a detailed final mitigation program, in substantial conformance with the Conceptual Wetland Creation Plan for the Los Peñasquitos Canyon Preserve by Dudek & Assoc. dated January 2004, to compensate for all proposed impacts to existing wetlands.
 The program shall be developed in consultation with the California Department of Fish & Game, and at a minimum shall include: - a.
 Before and After Surveys.
 The condition of the wetland vegetation and substrate along the Lopez Canyon Trunk Sewer alignment, and the alignments of all required access roads, shall be documented prior to the repair activities.
 The extent of impacts to the vegetation and substrate shall be assessed and documented after completion of the repairs.
-Permanent wetlands impacts shall be mitigated concurrent with or prior to completion of the project at a 3:1 ratio for riparian impacts and a 4:1 ratio for alkali marsh. - b.
-The City shall identify a mitigation site, or sites, for all permanent wetland or upland impacts.
-In order of priority, the site(s) shall be located: 1) in Lopez Canyon, 2) within the coastal zone area of Los Penasquitos Canyon Preserve, or 3) on other City property within the coastal zone.
-Use of a lower priority site must be justified. - c.
-Permanent upland impacts shall be mitigated at a 1:1 ratio concurrent with or prior to the completion of the project.
-Drought tolerant, non-invasive native plants shall be utilized to the maximum extent feasible to re-establish the area consistent with surrounding natural areas. - d.
-The following goals, objectives, and performance standards for the mitigation sites:
+Permanent wetlands impacts shall be mitigated concurrent with or prior to completion of the project, with native, local stock appropriate for the habitat type being created at a 3:1 ratio for riparian impacts and a 4:1 ratio for alkali marsh.

-- 1. Success criteria and final performance monitoring shall provide coverage commensurate with pre-construction conditions at all mitigation sites at the end of a minimum five-year monitoring program (see Special Condition #3). - 2.
+- b.
+Any upland impacts which occur shall be mitigated at a 1:1 ratio concurrent with or prior to the completion of the project.
+Drought tolerant, non-invasive native plants shall be utilized to the maximum extent feasible to re-establish the area consistent with surrounding natural areas. - c.
+The following goals, objectives, and performance standards for the mitigation sites: - 1.
+Success criteria shall require, and final performance monitoring shall ensure that the mitigation program provides, coverage commensurate with preconstruction conditions at all mitigation sites at the end of a minimum five-year monitoring program (see Special Condition #2). - 2.
 The final design and construction methods that will be used to ensure the mitigation sites achieve the defined goals, objectives, and performance standards. - 3.
-Provisions for submittal, within 30 days of completion of initial mitigation work, of as-built mitigation plans demonstrating that the mitigation sites have been established in accordance with the approved design and construction methods.
+Provisions for submittal, within 30 days of completion of initial mitigation work, of as-built mitigation plans demonstrating whether the mitigation sites have been established in accordance with the approved design and construction methods.